TruncatedDinoSour/armour/doc/d/pDB-1.md

 In other words:

+-   Generate a 32-byte initial salt called `initial_salt`.
+-   Algorithm loops `db_AES_crypto_passes` times.
+Iteration number is stored in `n`.
+-   The current iteration number is appended to the data.
 -   The size of padding required is calculated called `padding_size`.
 As AES256 in GCM mode works on 16-byte blocks, we use the formula `15 - (size_of_data % 16)`, we reserve the 16th byte for the padding size.
--   If the `padding_size` is greater than zero, we generate `padding_size` bytes of cryptographically secure bytes, and append them to the data.
+-   If the `padding_size` is greater than zero, we generate `padding_size` cryptographically secure bytes, and append them to the data.
 -   Unconditionally, we append `padding_size` to the data, as a `uint8_t`.
--   Generate a 32-byte initial salt called `initial_salt`.
--   It loops `db_AES_crypto_passes` times.
-Iteration number is stored in `n`.
 -   Every loop it generates a `salt_size` cryptographically secure salt called `aes_salt`.
 -   A 12-byte Initialization Vector (IV) is derived using Argon2.
 The Argon2 password parameter is concatenated `aes_salt`, pepper bytes of the database, and the database password.
-The salt parameter is the rotating salt concatenated with the initial salt.
+The salt parameter is the rotating salt concatenated with the initial salt and the current iteration number.
 -   Then, a 32-byte key is derived using Argon2.
 Password parameter being the IV, database password, and the current iteration number concatenated.
 The salt parameter is the `aes_salt` and the rotating salt concatenated.
--   Passing in the derived key and IV to AES256 in GCM mode, we encrypt the data concatenated with the current iteration number.
+-   Passing in the derived key and IV to AES256 in GCM mode, we encrypt the data.
--   Data is reassigned to a concatenation of the generated `aes_salt`, the AES256 GCM tag, and the ciphertext.
+-   Data is reassigned to a concatenation of the generated `aes_salt`, the AES256 GCM tag, and the output cypher-text.
 -   Process is repeated.
-After the loop is one, `data` should be the final ciphertext.
+After the loop is finished, `data` should be the final cypher-text.
--   Then the initial salt is prepended to the final ciphertext.
+-   Then the initial salt is prepended to the final cypher-text.
--   At the end, the final ciphertext along with the initial salt are passed to SHA3-512, the digest is prepended to the final output, and is it returned.
+-   At the end, the final cypher-text along with the initial salt are passed to SHA3-512, the digest is prepended to the final output, and is it returned.

-This use of AES256 in GCM mode has multiple advantages over a single pass, such as:
+This use of AES256 in GCM mode has multiple advantages over a single pass, for example:

 -   Every new encryption call requires a rotating salt from the Keyfile, adding a layer of authentication.
--   Every iteration of the encryption requires a new salt, which helps to increase entropy and make the ciphertext more secure.
+-   Every iteration of the encryption requires a new salt, which helps to increase entropy and make the cypher-text more secure.
--   The final ciphertext is hashed using SHA3-512, ensuring the integrity of data.
+-   The final cypher-text is hashed using SHA3-512, ensuring the integrity of data.

 AES256 in GCM mode in our use case is theoretically vulnerable to the following vulnerabilities:

 -   Side-Channel attacks: If not implanted correctly, AES in GCM mode can leak information through side channel, particularly if keys are reused.
+    -   Trying to reduce it by using a padding and differing keys.

 ### ChaCha20-Poly1305